A specialist is a man who knows more and more about less and less.

 Periodically Embed in Agile Teams

-Supporting Agile teams requires either sustained or transitional specialty expertise.
 Shared Services personnel may temporarily become part of an Agile team for short periods of time.
-In this case, they have the benefit of experiencing the Agile dynamic, as well as an understanding of the speed of development and the quality of the product produced.
-It also accelerates the larger teams-of-Agile-teams dynamic that—only by acting together—can they deliver Enterprise value.
-Also, being embedded for short periods of time, enables knowledge transfer, reducing the ART’s dependence on specialized skills.
+In doing so, they experience the collaborative, quick, and high-quality way in which Agile teams produce products.
+It also accelerates the larger teams-of-Agile-teams dynamic that—only by acting together—can they deliver enterprise value.
+Embedding also transfers knowledge, reducing the ART’s dependence on specialized skills.

 Learn More Leffingwell, Dean.
 Agile Software Requirements: Lean Requirements Practices for Teams, Programs, and the Enterprise.
 Addison-Wesley, 2011.